quantumphysicist/Arvato/readme.md

 ## Summary of results

-The results of this investigation are fully documented both within the notebooks and at the associated medium article.
+This investigation is fully documented both within the notebooks and at the associated [medium.com article](https://medium.com/@renju.s.mathew/data-science-what-can-we-learn-about-our-customers-8d9381eb3bc3).

+Here are a summary of the results:

+The following are properties of those more likely to be customers:
+- Higher social status
+- Higher mobility
+- Live in neighborhoods containing houses with fewer people
+- Less enthusiastic about advertising
+- Lower online affinity
+- Have made fewer transactions in the last 12 or 24 month

+The following are the properties of those less likely to be customers:
+- Lower social status
+- low mobility
+- Live in neighborhoods containing houses with more people
+- More enthusiastic about advertising
+- Drive less expensive, bigger cars

 ## Licensing, Authors, and Acknowledgements <a name="licensing"></a>
 Author: Dr. Renju Mathew